 You will earn 12 CTLE or 1.2 CEU by participating in this conference.
-To earn the hours, you must sign in each morning and pick up your certificate at the end of the day Saturday.
+To earn the hours, you must sign to each workshop using the name you registered under and complete a request form which will be emailed to all participants.
+Certificates will be mailed at the end of April to the address on record.

 You may earn one (1) graduate school credit by registering for TEED 551N through the Continuing Professional Studies Office and paying the tuition fee.
 Contact us at email@example.com for more information.

 All times are listed in Eastern Daylight Time

 Conference Itinerary for Friday, April 16, 2021:

 TIME ACTIVITY 5:00 – 5:15 PM Welcoming Remarks 5:15 – 6:30 PM Keynote Presentation: Teaching and Learning in the Midst of Global Pandemic(s):

 Race, Politics, and Young Children

 Presenter: Dr. Haeny Yoon